Overview

 With the nature of the developer’s last game and the finite resources in Drake Hollow, it’s easy to paint it as a solidly challenging survival game.
 The truth is a bit more complex.
 I’m going to give a bit of an odd warning here.
 I dig deep into the games I review and I have a good eye on seeing how mechanics link together.

 The concept is pretty simple.
 Your weapons are precious since you can’t make them.
 So you can take a durability hit to revive at camp or spend time getting your body.
 That could be a problem if a raid is incoming or your Drakes are starving.
-The truth is, it doesn’t matter.
+But the truth is, it doesn’t matter.

 Furthermore, it takes quite a while for your Drakes to actually starve or die of thirst.
 But that’s not the issue.
 The problem is you can walk up to any injured Drake and heal them to full health, for no cost.
-If they starving, you can essentially reset the lengthy timer whenever you want.
+If they starving, you can essentially reset that lengthy timer whenever you want.

 You need to level up your camp to progress the story, but that doesn’t technically require buildings, You could, in theory, beat the game while paying minimal attention to your resources as long as you keep healing your Drakes.
-Death means nothing since you can counter the durability impact of your weapons entirely by dropping it for a Drake to fix.
+Death means nothing since you can counter the durability impact of your weapons entirely by dropping them for a Drake to fix.

 Caring for these Drakes is the basis of the entire game, and it’s designed in such a way that you largely don’t have to.
 The combat itself is actually tough, you will die a lot.
 But it doesn’t matter, the perceived consequence is simply an illusion once you figure out the weapon repair trick.